Felicia-Mayeyane/GirlBoss-Pod-Website/README.md

 # Girl Boss Podcast Hub
-A website for women and girls who are passionate about personal improvement.
-Girl boss podcast hub offers a selection of podcast to listen from anywhere.
+A website for women and girls who are passionate about personal development.
+Girl boss podcast hub offers a selection of podcasts to listen from anywhere.

 **Link to project:**